LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day5-AntivirusConfig-Tips.md

 This policy setting allows you to enable or disable low CPU priority for scheduled scans.

 #### Exclusions
 If you have any concerns regarding Windows Server or misconfigurations related to exclusions, these documents can be helpful.
-In particular, they provide well-written guidance on paths, extensions, and processes that are not recommended to be excluded due to the potential for attacks.
+In particular, they provide well-written guidance on paths, extensions, and processes that are ***Not recommended to be excluded due to the potential for attacks.***
 1. [Configure Microsoft Defender Antivirus exclusions on Windows Server](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/configure-server-exclusions-microsoft-defender-antivirus?view=o365-worldwide)
 2. [Common mistakes to avoid when defining exclusions](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/common-exclusion-mistakes-microsoft-defender-antivirus?view=o365-worldwide)